Unkyy/blockchain/README.md

 # Halgo Cryptocurrency

 ## What is Halgo Cryptocurrency ?
 Halgo Cryptocurrency is a proof of concept of crypto currency like Bitcoin.
-This Poc take over of the main concept of Cryptocurrency.
+This Poc includes the main concept of Cryptocurrency.
 Docker allows us to recreate a real environement of nodes in P2P network.

 This project contains 4 sub-projects
 > docker